 Before reproducing or quoting from any materials, in whole or in part, permission must be obtained from the Special Collections Research Center, and the holder of the copyright, if not Swem Library.

-Dewey Campbell Renick was from Calloway, Va.
+Dewey Campbell Renick was a farmer, lumberman, appraiser and developer from Calloway, Va.
 (Franklin County).
-He was born 17 February 1898 and moved to Williamsburg to attend the William and Mary Academy and work at the Williamsburg Female Institute.
-He was a farmer, lumberman, appraiser and developer.
-Renick was a member of the James City County Planning Commission from 1954-1971, a member of the James City County School Board for 25 years (chair for 15 years) and was a member of the county school trustee electoral board.
-Renick was rent control administrator in Williamsburg during World War II and was involved with establishing the Tidewater Mental Health Clinic and Williamsburg Memorial Park.
+He was born on February 17, 1898 and moved to Williamsburg, Virginia to attend the William and Mary Academy and work at the Williamsburg Female Institute.
+Renick was a member of the James City County Planning Commission from 1954-1971, a member of the James City County School Board for 25 years (chair for 15 years) and a member of the county school trustee electoral board.
+Renick was also a rent control administrator in Williamsburg during World War II and was involved with establishing the Tidewater Mental Health Clinic and Williamsburg Memorial Park.
 He was a member of the board of Williamsburg Community Hospital and a director of the United Virginia Bank.
 He died 1 August 1976.
 The Renick farm was at the intersection of News Road and Ironbound.

-Fern Amelia Cooley Renick was born in South Dakota 7 July 1897 and came to Williamsburg with her family at the age of two.
+Fern Amelia Cooley Renick was born in South Dakota on July 7, 1897 and came to Williamsburg with her family at the age of two.
 She attended Farmville State Teacher’s College (now Longwood University).
-She and her husband were very active in the Jamestown Presbyterian Church.
-She died 18 June 1992.
+She and her husband were active in the Jamestown Presbyterian Church.
+She died om June 18, 1992.

 Along with George Tayloe Ross, she established the Dewey C. Renick Memorial Scholarship at the College of William and Mary.
-She died 18 June 1992.
+She died on June 18, 1992.